tashikomaaa/neomongo.nvim/README.md

 1. Run `:NeomongoDashboard`.
 2. Pick a connection (if several are defined).
 The picker lists databases and collections, each prefixed with an icon.
-3. Hover a collection to preview up to 100 documents on the right-hand side.
-The header banner displays the connection label and URI.
+3. Hover a collection to preview up to 100 documents on the right.
+Each entry shows a folded one-line JSON summary.
-4. Press `<CR>` on a collection to open it in a floating window.
-The buffer is named `neomongo://db/collection`, is set to `filetype=json`, and is marked as `acwrite`.
+4. Press `<CR>` on a collection to open a **document picker**: left-hand list of documents, right-hand JSON preview (Tree-sitter folds are enabled when available).
+Press `<CR>` again to pop a floating window with the selected document; use `<C-e>` to switch to the full editable collection buffer.
-5. Edit documents directly; `:w` validates the JSON and calls `mongosh` to insert new documents or update existing ones (documents *must* keep their `_id` field).
+5. In the editable buffer (`neomongo://db/collection`), update the JSON array and hit `:w`; the plugin validates the JSON and issues insert-or-update commands for each document (documents *must* keep their `_id` field).

 > ℹ️ Removing a document from the buffer does **not** delete it remotely.
 The save routine performs insert or update operations only.
+Document folding relies on the `nvim-treesitter` JSON parser when available.

 ### Quick-start alias